Frankie Poon Ming Fung

-Frankie Poon Ming Fung (潘明丰 (Pān Míngfēng, Pun1 Meng4 Fung1); born 30 March 1959) is a Malaysian politician and lawyer who has served as Chairman of the Sabah Development Berhad (SDB) since January 2023 and Member of the Sabah State Legislative Assembly (MLA) for Tanjong Papat since May 2018.
-He served as the State Minister of People's Health and Wellbeing of Sabah in the Heritage Party (WARISAN) state administration from May 2019 to the collapse of the WARISAN state administration in September 2020 and the State Minister of Youth and Sports of Sabah from May 2018 to May 2019.
+Frankie Poon Ming Fung (潘明丰 (Pān Míngfēng, Pun1 Meng4 Fung1); born 30 March 1959) is a Malaysian politician and lawyer who has served as Chairman of the Sabah Development Berhad (SDB) since January 2023.
+He served as the State Minister of People's Health and Wellbeing of Sabah in the Heritage Party (WARISAN) state administration from May 2019 to the collapse of the WARISAN state administration in September 2020, State Minister of Youth and Sports of Sabah from May 2018 to May 2019 and Member of the Sabah State Legislative Assembly (MLA) for Tanjong Papat from May 2018 to November 2025.
 He is a member of the Social Democratic Harmony Party (KDM).
 He was an independent and a member of the Democratic Action Party (DAP), a component party of the Pakatan Harapan (PH) coalition.
 He has served as the State Chairman of DAP of Sabah from March 2019 to October 2024, in acting capacity from March 2019 to November 2021.